appseconnect/docs/_posts/Package Documents/2020-12-23-Package-Document-For-NAV-Shopify-B2C.md

 This Processflow is also equipped with a Sync Back that returns back Item Price Details Flag back to Dynamics NAV from Shopify.

-16. **PF - Order : Update**

-BLANK

-17. **PF - Product Update**

-18. **PF - Variant Item Link**

-This Processflow integrates the Variant links with Items from Shopify to Dynamics NAV.
-The following data will be synced: Application Id, Parent Item SKU, Web Sync Flag & barcode.

 ## Action Filter configurations: